lisk77/lisk77/README.md

-# README.md
+# Hello there

-Readme of lisk77
+My name is lisk77 and I am a dev mostly programming in Rust right now.